 If you are a UK taxpayer, Gift Aid increases the value of your donation to WPF Therapy by 25% because we can reclaim the basic rate of tax on your gift at no extra cost to you.

-To Gift Aid your donation please complete a Gift Aid Declaration Form (Create a Form and have a link).
+To Gift Aid your donation please complete a Gift Aid Declaration Form.
 The Gift Aid Declaration Form is a statement from you to WPF Therapy confirming that you want to donate through Gift Aid and receive tax back on your donation.Download our Gift Aid form

 Remember us in your will